technicalanxiety/technicalanxiety.github.io/_posts/2024-2-14-azure-governance.md

 * Who can do things where
 * Who can't do things where
 * How resources should be organized
-* Defining why they are they way they are
+* Defining why they are the way they are

 <br>